poiley/stemplayer-explorer/README.md

 Upon selecting an album, the contents of the config file will be displayed next to all downloaded songs from said album.

 ![Album View - Image](/docs/img/withsongs.JPG)

+## :briefcase: License

+This project was created under the [GNU General Public License v3](https://choosealicense.com/licenses/gpl-3.0/).
+Why?

+> **"Fuck all this dick swinging contest.
+We all gon be dead in 100 Years.
+Let the kids have the music."** - _Kanye West, Stem Player creator_